Limburg (Belgium): History

-The first wave of people who brought farming and pottery technology from the Middle East to northern Europe was the LBK culture, which originated in central Europe and reached a geographical limit in the fertile southern Haspengouw part of Limburg about 5000 BC, only to die out about 4000 BC.
-A later wave from central Europe, the Michelsburg culture, arrived about 3500 BC and shared a similar fate.
+The first wave of people who brought farming and pottery technology from the Middle East to northern Europe was the LBK culture, which originated in central Europe and had its roots in south-eastern Europe.
+It reached its geographical limit in the fertile southern Haspengouw part of Limburg about 5000 BC, only to die out about 4000 BC.
+A later wave of farmers, the Michelsburg culture which developed in what is now France, arrived about 3500 BC, but shared a similar fate.
 Pottery technology had however apparently been taken up by local tribes of the Swifterbant culture, who remained present throughout.

 The area became permanently agricultural only in the Bronze Age with the Urnfield culture around 1200 BC, followed by the possibly related Halstatt and La Tène material cultures, which are generally associated with Celts.
 Under these cultures the population increased in the region, and it is also during this period that Indo-European languages are thought to have arrived.
-Although these new technologies and languages once again arrived from the direction of Germany, they can partly be traced back to peoples who arrived in Europe from the direction of Ukraine and southern Russia around 2000 BC, and had a similar impact across the continent.
+These new technologies and languages entered Europe from the direction of Ukraine and southern Russia around 2000 BC.
+This migration had a similar impact across the continent.

-Caesar gave the first surviving written description of the area and described its people as the Germani cisrhenani.
-He described them as allies of the Belgae and Treveri, and believed that they had ancestral links with their neighbours on the east side of the Rhine.
-Somewhat earlier, it seems that Poseidonius had also mentioned these same Germani, saying that they roasted meat in separate joints, and drank milk and unmixed wine.
+Caesar gave the first surviving written description of the area around 55 BC and described its people as the Germani cisrhenani.
+He described them as allies of the Belgae and Treveri, and reported that they had ancestral links with their neighbours on the east side of the Rhine.
+Somewhat earlier, we know from surviving fragments of his work that Poseidonius had already mentioned these same Germani, saying that they roasted meat in separate joints, and drank milk and unmixed wine.
 Caesar noted several peoples within the Germani group, the most important of which were the Eburones who fought against Julius Caesar under their leaders Ambiorix and Cativolcus.
 Apart from the Germani, somewhere to the west of the Eburones (possibly outside Limburg) were the Aduatuci, who Caesar reported to be the descendants of the Cimbri and Teutones who had migrated around Europe some generations before Caesar.